bacunix/folder-struct-for-SDL-game-development/README.md

+remove all example file in every directory before use.

+note:
+go to Makefile and edit the path to your SDL2 directory, if you use windows OS, you can clone my SDL2-library repo to C:/User/, so you can use and dont need to edit anything

-remove all example file in every directory before use. don't remove .dll files in bin/release/, we need it to compile and run the program
+don't remove .dll files in bin/release/, we need it to compile and run the program